7yl4r/gsoc/.github/ISSUE_TEMPLATE/gsoc-project-proposal.md

 Difficulty:

-_Identify the difficulty of the project._
+_Estimate the difficulty of the project in terms of magnitude (10 person-hours, 100 person-hours, 1000 person-hours, etc)_

 Mentor(s):